alvarooo32/alvarooo32/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **AWS, React, React Native, Nodejs, MongoDB**
+- 🔭 I’m currently working on **JS, PHP, HTML, CSS, JS**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning **Degree (Web Aplication Developer)**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**

-- 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)

-- 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB**
+- 🎯 I enjoy creating new and useful websites.
+I want to use what I learn in the degree to gain experience and improve my skills.

-- 📫 Feel free to reach me out **nishantjangid6377@gmail.com**
+- 📫 Feel free to reach me out **alvaro23.ossa@gmail.com**

-- 🏠 Don't hesitate to drop me a **👋** on Discord –  [1010nishant](https://discordapp.com/users/957722095381540874) my username!
+- 🏠 Don't hesitate to drop me a **👋** on Discord –  [illo](http://discordapp.com/users/427108250396131329) my username!
 <!--Intro end-->